Skip to content

 You are only creating the Workload Identity Pool Provider ID in this step.
 You will use this ID in Step 6 to create the Workload Identity Pool Provider resource.

-8. Select an Owning Team.
+8. Select an Owning Team and one of the Authorized Teams.
 If you need to create a new team see, create a new team.

 Note